 Exide understands the District's request for a schedule reflecting completion dates within a time window after permits are issued.
 While Exide respects the District's role and acknowledges that permit applications require time and effort to review, based on the time that the District has had to review the HEPA permit applications submitted last November (Exide has promptly responded to all District information requests regarding these applications but Exide still has no permits to construct), Exide is legitimately concerned that the District may not issue permits in a timely enough manner to allow Exide to achieve its aggressive project schedule.
-In order to satisfy all District Rules, Exide is committed to completing these projects in 2014.
+In order to satisfy all District Rules, Exide is targeting completion of these projects in the first quarter of 2015.
 Because of their complexity and in order to ensure safe and effective installation, all of these projects need to be well coordinated and many must be scheduled during planned facility shutdowns.
-Exide will continue to work diligently with the District on permitting issues, and Exide refines the schedule previously set forth in Section 7 of the Amended Revised RRP:
+Exide will continue to work diligently with the District on permitting issues, and Exide refines the schedule previously set forth in Section 7 of the previously approved March 2014 RRP:

 Details of the scheduled activities are below.
 Certain dates and projects are subject to reasonable modification for design refinement, and dates may be delayed by contingencies outside Exide's reasonable control.
-Where applicable, the procurement and installation cycle durations are given to indicate the time windows after an assumed SCAQMD permit issuance date of May 10, 2014 (one month after the April 10, 2014 application due date per Rule 1420.1) by which installation can be completed.
-In many cases the potential dates reflected below are shortened from those presented in the Amended Revised RRP.
+Where applicable, the procurement and installation cycle durations are given to indicate the time windows after an assumed SCAQMD permit issuance in mid-October 2014 by which installation can be completed.